CKodes/FEM.SinglePriceGridComponent_Bootstrap/README.md

 ## Acknowledgments

 Thank you to Dr. Angela Yu of [The App Brewery](https://www.appbrewery.co/) for [The Complete 2021 Web Development Bootcamp](https://www.udemy.com/course/the-complete-web-development-bootcamp/) course and for introducing Frontend Mentor as a means to hone FE dev skills.
-This is my first Frontend Mentor challenge, and it was attempted after completing Lecture 84 - Media Query Breakpoints.
+This is my second Frontend Mentor challenge, and it was attempted after completing Lecture 84 - Media Query Breakpoints.